mohitmanuja/Android-Assignment-AP/README.md

 - **MainActivity**: Initializes the RecyclerView and sets up the adapter.
 - **HomeAdapter**: Manages the list of images and binds view holders.
 - **MediaViewHolder**: Handles the binding of individual items, including image loading and caching.
-- **CachingUtil**: Utility class for handling memory and disk caching.
+- **CachingUtil**: A utility class for handling memory and disk caching.
-- **ImageLoader**: A utility class for handling image loading tasks.
+- **ImageLoader**: A utility class for handling image-loading tasks.
 It provides a builder pattern for configuring image loading options, such as placeholders, error images, and downscaling options.
 It also manages the loading of images asynchronously, handling caching, and canceling ongoing loading tasks when necessary.